 The best time to visit Malnath Shiv Temple is between October and March when the weather is fairly cool and the surroundings are come alive with lush greenery and meandering streams.
 One can reach Malnath Temple by local buses ...

 Trambak Falls is visited by many tourists daily.
-Children can spend time playing under the shades of trees while the elders can enjoy the beauty of nature.
+Children can spend time playing under the shade of trees while the elders can enjoy the beauty of nature.
 For the adventurous, there are trekking trails at Trambak from nearby Malnath Shiva Temple there is a 5 km trail to Trambak Falls.

 The best time to visit and explore the verdant beauty of the waterfall is during the monsoon season.
 During this season, water splashes down at its full swing making the entire ambiance refreshing and rejuvenating.
 Be careful as the falls can be unpredictable and slippery.
 It is not a developed place so better to carry your own food and water.

 At a distance of 28 km from Bhavnagar Railway Station, Nishkalank Mahadev Temple is a Hindu temple located at Koliyak near Bhavnagar, Gujarat.
 Situated in Koliyak Beach, it is one of the rarest sea temples in India you must include in your Gujarat trip and among the most visited places of pilgrimage in Bhavnagar.